AshGw/AES-256/AshCrypt/README.md

-# Cryptography Library : AES-256
+# Cryptography App &  Library : AES-256
 ##  Objective ##
 #### Enhanced Security, Simplicity & Ease of use For Everyone And Anyone Willing To Use AES 256 With No Unnecessary Complications.
 ## Overview ##